forwinder15/wlamm/content/posts/2019-03-25--does-a-diesel-mechanic-need-a-cdl/index.md

 Depending on the CDL endorsement you want to obtain, you need to pass the test.
 However, some endorsements, such as the Hazardous Materials (HazMat) endorsement may also require a background check before they can be added to your CDL license.
 You may only need a class B if you dont plan on driving tankers or pulling trailers.
 You definitely want air brakes.
 Take a look at the CDL endorsements section of the manual for additional information.

 **4. Take the CDL skills test**
 The CDL driving test must be passed in which the driver completes a 3-part exam that includes a pre-trip inspection test, basic control skills test, and driving test at either a state CDL test site or approved 3rd party test site.
 Once the skills test has been passed you did it!
-Now go print that puppy out and your good to go.
+Now go print that puppy out and you are good to go.

 ****

 ##Summing up

 If you are thinking of going it on your own and getting it I think it will help you.
 I suggest studying and knocking out the learners quickly.
 I have seen people drag it out way to long.
 Just go get it done.
-If your working for a company with no program.
+If you are working for a company with no program.
 Ask!
 You never know and your boss might appreciate the initiative.
 Overall a CDL is not required for a diesel mechanic but, it is beneficial.